ibm-cloud-docs/cloud-object-storage/object-lock.md

 - A maximum default retention period of 100 years (or 36500 days) is supported.
 - When using the console, it is also possible to set a Retain Until Date in months, in addition to days or years.

-A retention period on an object **cannot be decreased**.
-If you are using default retention for validation testing please use a lower duration (such as 1 day) as the default retention, changing it to your desired setting as per your use case requirements.
+The retention period for an object **cannot be decreased**.
+If you are using default retention for validation testing please use a lower duration (such as 1 day) as the default retention, increasing it to your desired setting as needed.
 {:tip}

 ### Creating and setting up your new bucket for use with Object Lock